|The newest VFLOAT library can be downloaded here.||December, 2014|

 We have developed a library of fully parameterized hardware modules for variable precision floating-point arithmetic.
 The library includes modules for format control, arithmetic operators and conversion to and from any fixed-point format.
 All the modules have been implemented in VHDL and designed to run on different FPGA devices, including Xilinx and Altera FPGAs.

 An important feature of these modules is that denormalize, and normalize/round are decoupled from the arithmetic operations.
 This gives the designer full control over where and when to normalize floating point calculations, and results in savings of area in their hardware implementation.
-The currently implemented arithmetic operators are floating point add/sub, multiply, divide, square root.
-We are testing accumulate and multiply accumulate to make sure they work, so they are not available now.
+The currently implemented arithmetic operators are floating point add/sub, multiply, reciprocal, divide, square root, accumulate and multiply accumulate.

 Click here for a graph of the dependences for each of the modules in the library.

-The revised library modules and examples can be downloaded here.
-Library Revision from Dec 2013.
+VFLOAT can be downloaded here.
+Library Revision from December 2014.

 It is required that library users instantiate your own multipliers (mul, recip, div, sqrt) and lookup tables (recip, div and sqrt).
 Read the readme.txt file for details.

-Below are some examples that implement variable precision IEEE floating point operations.
+Below are some examples that implement basic single precision IEEE operations such as addition and multiplication.

 |Example name||Download link|